mgsosna/flask_apps/datasender/README.md

 ## The play by play
 ### 1. Flask
 First, we create the "engine" of our application using Flask in `app.py`.
-We first load our libraries and instantiate a variable called `GLOBAL_LIST`.
+We first load our libraries, create a `Flask` instance, and instantiate a variable called `GLOBAL_LIST`.

 ```python
 import pandas as pd